 This single defining characteristic is what makes Relationship Anarchy both so rewarding and so difficult.
 We are all riddled with expectations, even going so far as to define a person's moral standing on whether we can depend on them to meet certain expectations and/or commitments.
 It limits their capacity for change, and in a very real sense their freedom to do so.
 But the reward is huge, when you understand that every person around you is there because they actively choose in the present moment, to be near you.
 And you appreciate their continued presence with a poignancy usually unknown in structurally bound relationships, because at any moment they are capable of using exercising that freedom to leave.

 So if anarchist theory and practice helped to develop the concept of Relationship Anarchy, then I am so, so grateful to the theorists, militants and thinkers who built the foundation.
 And I look forward to exploring further both the question of appropriation as well as what implications I miss by not identifying with the political roots of the term...

 Discussion to be continued.

-This is the second post in a series which examines the travel of the polyamory label, as the definition of what it means to be polyamorous evolves.
+This is the first post in a series which examines the travel of the polyamory label, as the definition of what it means to be polyamorous evolves.